Manu Guix

-Manuel "Manu" Guix Tornos (/ca/; (Note: In isolation, Guix is pronounced /ca/.) born 8 December 1979, in Barcelona, Spain) is a composer, musical director and Spanish performer.
+Manu Guix Tornos (/ca/; (Note: In isolation, Guix is pronounced /ca/.) born 8 December 1979, in Barcelona, Spain) is a composer, musical director and Spanish performer.
 He has been linked to Operación Triunfo since its inception in 2001 and has acted as a coach in every edition of the program.
 His career began in 1987 at the Municipal Conservatory of Music in Barcelona, and he also studied at the Liverpool Institute for Performing Arts.

 He has recorded three works and participated in various musicals as a singer and musical director, including Grease.

 Throughout, he has won various awards, including the Award Chair, received in 1997 for "You, Jo, Ell, Ella ... i ... i Schönberg Webber ..." at the revelation of the season show, and the same award granted in 1998 by "The Somni Mozart" as best musical director.